Alexander Wlodawer, Ph.D.

 Crystallographic Studies of Proteases and Their Inhibitors

-We are also investigating the bacterial ATP-dependent protease Lon, having found that its proteolytic domain has a unique fold and thus establishes a new family of proteases with a Ser-Lys catalytic dyad.
+We were also investigating the bacterial ATP-dependent protease Lon, having found that its proteolytic domain has a unique fold and thus establishes a new family of proteases with a Ser-Lys catalytic dyad.
 We have solved the structures of the proteolytic domain of A and B type Lon proteases, encoded by E. coli and Archaeoglobus fulgidus, as well as the N-terminal and α domains of E. coli Lon.
 We have been engaged in structural and biochemical studies of serine protease inhibitors EcTI,BbKI, and CrataBL, the latter being both an inhibitor and a lectin with potent anticancer properties.

 Our extramural collaborators include Mariusz Jaskolski, D.Sc., Adam Mickiewicz University, Poznan, Poland; Wladek Minor, Ph.
 D., University of Virginia, Charlottesville, VA; and Tatyana Rotanova, D.Sc., Shemyakin-Ovchinnikov Institute of Bioorganic Chemistry, Moscow, Russia.